Guards injured, money stolen during overnight blast at Edmonton bank

-EDMONTON — Two security guards were injured in an explosion that occurred during an overnight armed holdup at a Scotiabank branch in northeast Edmonton.
+EDMONTON — Two security guards were injured in an explosion during an overnight armed holdup at a Scotiabank branch in northeast Edmonton.

 Police at the scene said the guards — a man and a woman employed by GardaWorld — suffered significant head and facial injuries in the blast that occurred around 2 a.m.
 Thursday.